alexmasselot/kibana-plugin-howto-infra/blog/blog.md

   * an integration Kibana, where packaged plugins are deploye canonically;
   * Jenkins for continuous integration, to pull plugin source code from github, packaged those plugins and deploy them on the integration Kibana server.

-For the sake of isolating an integration environment, we propose in figure 2 to setup a Docker container set with Jenkins, ElasticSearch and the integration Kibana, while the development Kibana instance runs locally.
+For the sake of isolating an integration environment, we propose in figure 2  a Docker container set with Jenkins, ElasticSearch and the integration Kibana, while the development Kibana instance runs locally.
 This is of course only an example setup, we won't claim by far it is thebest, but we believe it is sufficient to make our point.

 ![architecture](images/archi.png)